erose1337/beautiful-jekyll/_posts/2018-01-19-understanding-Diffie-Hellman.md

 Standard disclaimer: This is not a formal research paper and should not be held to standards of rigorous unconditional correctness.

+Note: To view this post the way it was intended, please bookmark then activate [MathJax](http://www.math.ucla.edu/~robjohn/math/mathjax.html) on this page.

 Standard Diffie-Hellman
 -----
 Classic Diffie-Hellman key agreement uses modular exponentiation to generate public keys and shared secrets.
 The private key is a random integer which serves as the exponent.
 Here is an example using small numbers.